domdavis/talks/README.md

 Dom Davis is a veteran of The City and a casualty of The Financial Crisis.
-Not content with bringing the world to its knees he then went off to help break the internet before winding up in Norfolk where he is now CTO of a tech startup.
+Not content with bringing the world to its knees he then went off to help break the internet before winding up in Norfolk where he now wears a number of hats, including CTO on demand and Senior Software Engineer.

 Dom is an enthusiastic and impassioned speaker [read: he gabbles] who uses a blend of irreverent sarcasm and flippant humour to bring complex subjects to a